 - Drummond, Katie - Clothes Will Sew Themselves in Darpa’s Sweat-Free Sweatshops Wired - June 8, 2012

 - Made to Measure The Economist - May 30, 2015

 - Koshetz, Herbert - Apparel Makers Awaiting Automation New York Times - March 14, 1970

 Jonathan Zornow, the inventor behind Sewbo, came up with the solution to automating garment manufacturing while reading about temporary support materials for 3D printers, which are water-soluble plastics that could be melted and molded.
 These materials let 3D printers build things that would otherwise be impossible, and he thought that the same concept could be applied to the garment industry.

 This would ultimately prove to be a successful approach - but not before many long nights of tinkering, including a crowded stretch where he shared his tiny NYC studio apartment/workshop with a rented industrial robot.

 Zornow studied economics and studio art at Brandeis University, where his sculpture thesis was a fresco-making machine called “Robotecelli.”
-Jon lives in Seattle.
+Jon lives in San Francisco.

 Despite widespread use in other industries, automation has made little progress in clothing manufacturing due to the difficulties robots face when trying to manipulate limp, flexible fabrics.

 Sewbo avoids these hurdles by temporarily stiffening fabrics, allowing off-the-shelf industrial robots to easily build garments from rigid cloth, just as if they were working with sheet metal.
 The fabric panels can be easily molded and welded before being permanently sewn together.